 Keeping it in the Family

-Living at a working lighthouse meant that some very particular skills were learned young such as semaphore and morse code, understanding weather patterns and knowing the truth of old sailor’s sayings – A sharp rise after a sudden fall, you’re bound to have another squall.
-These skills, formal and informal, passed from generation to generation and helped ensure the continued excellence of the service.
+Living at a working lighthouse also meant that for safety’s sake, this array of skills and maritime knowledge was learned young.
+From learning semaphore and morse code, to understanding weather patterns and citing sailor’s sayings – A sharp rise after a sudden fall, you’re bound to have another squall – a childhood at a lighthouse saw you in good stead for the lightkeeping profession itself.

-When it came time for retirement, a keeper often had many sons or nephews ready and willing to take over responsibility for the lighthouse.
+When it came to retirement, a keeper often had a string of sons or nephews ready and willing to take over the family business.
 Willie O’Donnell, Temporary Keeper at Inishowen Lighthouse took over from his uncle James O’Donnell who had been doing the job for an astonishing 60 years.
-At the ripe old age of 85, James O’Donnell had finally got too stiff to go up the tlighthouse tower and tend to the light.
-Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he too retired at the age of 75.
+At the ripe age of 85, James O’Donnell had understandably gotten too stiff to go up the tower and put on the light.
+Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he retired at 75.

-Of course, daughters of lightkeepers could carry on the tradition too.
-Pauline Butler’s father Edmund Fitzgerald began in the lightkeeping service in 1923.
-Pauline met and married an Assistant Keeper, Larry Butler, raised 15 children at various lighthouses, and in 1969 became Female Assistant Keeper at Galley Head.
-She recalls this time:
+Of course the daughters of lightkeepers could carry on the tradition too.
+Pauline Butler’s father Edmund Fitzgerald began his lightkeeping service in 1923, and in 1969 Pauline became Female Assistant Keeper at Galley Head:

-Take a trip to one of our great lighthouses and discover for yourself the captivating effect of life on the edge.
+Take a trip to one of the lighthouses and discover for yourself the captivating effect of these shining beacons.